 LIKE THIS SITE?
 Let me build one that’s just as nice for you or your organization.
 Since the government made me a fourth class citizen, it has become very difficult for me to support myself and my three children.

 I am skilled in writing, editing, graphics, and publishing (both the print and Web varieties), and I have become quite expert at customizing WordPress to create online magazines, newspapers, and organizational Web sites.
-If you have any kind of paying work in these fields, no matter how small, please let me know.
-I’m eager to get started.
-Just click on the ‘contact’ link on this page.
+If you have … Read the rest of this article

 A CORRESPONDENT who had read one of my recent essays wrote to me, incredulously asking me if I was actually so wicked as to “condemn democracy.”
 I asked him to consider the facts and think, instead of just regurgitating the quasi-religious shibboleths that were imparted to him by the public schools: